Chemical and Biological Sciences

 Chemistry Advising Tips

-• Start your chemistry sequence early.
-Take the Chemistry Placement Exam (CPT) first to determine eligibility to enroll in CHEM 131, Principles of Chemistry I.
+- Start your chemistry sequence early.
+Complete your MATH placement first to determine eligibility to enroll in CHEM 131, Principles of Chemistry I.

-• CHEM 099, Introductory Chemistry, is only required for students that have not passed the CPT or have never had a high school chemistry course.
+- CHEM 099, Introductory Chemistry, is recommended for students that have never had a high school chemistry course.

 Day, evening and weekend course scheduling is available for most courses